 Jigger removal in dogs and domesticated pets must also be followed and special efforts must be made to remove beach fleas from your pet’s paws.
 Ivermectin (0.2 mg per kilogram of body weight) can help prevent Jigger flea infestation in dogs and cats.
 Ivermectin also kills other parasites that cause skin infections and dermatitis in pets.

 Wearing shoes in infested areas can prevent Chigoe flea infestations in humans.
 People must make it a point to inspect their feet after coming back home from sandy beaches.
 Female fleas that have just burrowed inside the skin appear as minute black spots that cause irritation and itchiness on the skin.

 Flea repellent insecticide sprays such as DEET may help prevent Tungiasis to an extent.
 These must be applied all over the body and especially on the soles and heels of the feet.
 Walking barefooted in sand quickly removes the insecticide; so care must be taken to reapply every few hours.

 Treatment of Tunga Penetrans

 Successful Tunga Penetrans treatment includes skillful removal of the fleas.
-This may be done with sterilized forceps, needles or sharp objects like thorns or even the tip of a knife.
-The site of the infection must be immediately cleaned using some alcohol based solution.
+This may be done with sterilized forceps, needles or sharp objects like thorns or even the tip of a knife, but it is always recommended to seek medical attention for this procedure.
+The site of the infection must be immediately cleaned using some alcohol based solution to avoid infection.

 Removal of Jiggers in feet can be done painlessly but it is very important not to rupture the egg sac.
 This is because; as already stated above, serious secondary infections may occur if parts of the flea’s body or eggs are left behind in the wound.
 After Jigger removal, the infected area must be cleaned with Iodine or Alcohol and covered and protected until it heals.